CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.1 routers and switches.md

 #### NET.3.1.A27 Bandwidth Management for Critical Applications and Services (A)

-To ensure bandwidth management for critical applications and services, routers and switches should include and deploy features that help identify applications and prioritize bandwidth.
+To ensure bandwidth management for critical applications and services, routers and switches should include and deploy features that help them discover applications and prioritize bandwidth.

 #### NET.3.1.A28 Use of certified products (CI)